jeremyhamm/gardenzero/README.md

-# garden-zero
+# Garden Zero
-Functionality for managing your garden with the Raspberry Pi Zero
+Manage your garden with the Raspberry Pi Zero